Sunday, July 2, 2017

 Unfortunately, the movie feels a need to preach us a sermon about race(like Romero at his worst, as if to morally justify and overcome the tawdriness of the b-movie material), so we get the predictable scenario of how white kids and black kids must cooperate to survive the swooping attacks by the Alien-Monster-and-Freddy-the-Kruger-with-Wings.
 For anyone who knows about race, this is too comical.
 Surely, it's hard to conjure up horror worse than the horribleness of ghastly Negroes.
 The white kids and the monster should have united to whup the Negroes.

-Posted by Right Camera Reaction at 3:01 PM
+Posted by Poster at 3:01 PM

-Posted by Right Camera Reaction at 2:51 PM
+Posted by Poster at 2:51 PM

 STELLA DAVIS(directed by King Vidor) shows how motherhood can redeem even a no-good worthless tramp.